Virtualization-projects/panamax-ui-wiki/Troubleshooting-and-Known-Issues.md

 # Installation and Setup
-As and when, we find issues that users send us, we will be updating this section.
+As and when, issues are discovered, this section will be updated.

 ## Known Issues